 - Alcohol and tobacco use

-- Safety issues, such as using seat belts and smoke detectors
+- Safety issues, such as using seat belts, smoke detectors, and intimate partner violence

-- You should talk with your provider concerning colon cancer screening if you have a strong family history of colon cancer or polyps, or if you have had inflammatory bowel disease or polyps yourself.
+- Talk with your provider about colon cancer screening if you have a strong family history of colon cancer or polyps, or if you have had inflammatory bowel disease or polyps yourself.